wellspun/SSJ2020/README.md

 # Summer Slow Jam 2020
-# A Place For Rad Game Ideas Of a Horror Nature
+# A Place For Rad Game Ideas of a Horror Nature

 ## With Participants
  - Matt